-The following are the rights you have pursuant to the provisions of the GDPR and the applicable local legislation (as amended from time to time) in relation to the data protection:
+The following are the rights you have pursuant to the provisions of the GDPR and the applicable local legislation (as amended from time to time) in relation to the data protection including:

-- Request erasure of your personal data.
-This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
-Please note however that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
-In such a case,
+- Erasure: You can request erasure of your personal data.
+This enables you to ask us to delete or remove personal data where there is no valid reason for us continuing to process it.
+Please note however that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request

-- Subject to the legal basis on which the processing activity is based, you may object to processing of your personal data.
-Please note that in some cases, we may have compelling legitimate grounds to process your information which we need to comply with.
+- Objection: Subject to the legal basis on which the processing activity is based, you can object to processing of your personal data.
+We will cease processing your data unless there are compelling legitimate grounds for the processing that override your interests, rights, and freedoms

-Note that we may charge you with an administrative fee, in cases where requests are deemed manifestly unfounded or excessive, in particular because of their repetitive character.
+- Note that we behold the right to charge you with an administrative fee, in cases where requests are deemed manifestly unfounded or excessive, in particular because of their repetitive character

 If you choose not to give your personal information

 In the context of our relationship we may need to collect personal information by law, or under the terms of a contract we have with you.
 Without this data, we may, in principle, not be in a position to close or execute a contract with you.